Johan Edlund

 Johan Edlund (born 9 March 1971) is a Swedish singer, guitarist, and keyboardist and leader of the bands Tiamat and Lucyfire.
-He has also re-mixed songs for Rammstein and London After Midnight.
-He was also a guest singer in the Dutch progressive metal project, Ayreon.
+He has also remixed songs for Rammstein and London After Midnight.
+He was also a guest singer in the Dutch progressive metal project Ayreon.

 Edlund was born in Södertälje, Stockholm County.
 At the beginning of his career, he relied solely on death grunts for singing but later switched to deep, baritone vocals, in part because Tiamat underwent a significant shift in musical styles during the middle of the 1990s.
 He lives in Nova Scotia with his Canadian wife and family.

 He lived in Thessaloniki, Greece for 13 years, where he also became a supporter of Greek football club PAOK.